List of San Diego State University fraternities and sororities: Sororities

-United Sorority and Fraternity Council
+United Sorority and Fraternity Council (USFC)

-The United Sorority and Fraternity Council was founded on the campus of San Diego State University on September 24, 1997.
-The council is composed of various Asian/Pacific Islander-interest, Latino/Latina-interest, multi-cultural, and pride-based sororities and fraternities.
+The United Sorority and Fraternity Council (USFC) was founded on the campus of San Diego State University on September 24, 1997.
+The council is composed of Asian/Pacific Islander-interest, Latino/Latina-interest, and multicultural-based fraternities and sororities.
 The council's mission is "to provide a governing council for its respective organizations and promote unity and respect amongst themselves, the university, and the community.